GBLille/MassiveFold/README.md

 ### Template building

+You can create new templates, starting from the generic ones located in the *MF_scripts/parallelization/templates/* subdirectory.
+They have to be adapted in function of your computing infrastructure.
-The relative paths of each of the three templates (alignment, jobarray and post treatment) in the MF_scripts/parallelization/templates/ directory must be set in **MF_parallel** section of **run_params.json** following this:
+The relative paths of each of the three templates (alignment, jobarray and post treatment) in this directory must be set in **MF_parallel** section of **run_params.json** following:

 ```json
   "MF_parallel":